graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 Yes; although descriptions directly set on the graph type take precedence.

-### Authorization headers are not being received by subscriptions; why?

-Web sockets do not allow authorization headers.
-Assuming you are using HTTPS, you may be able to transmit the token via the querystring.
-See [issue #1244](https://github.com/graphql-dotnet/graphql-dotnet/issues/1244) for more details.

 ### How can I use the data loader for a many-to-many relationship?

 This is done within your database queries; it is not a function of the dataloader.
 Use the same